April 14, 2019 through October 13, 2019

 TIE for Sexual Trauma Survivors is a six month group program that is part support group, part practical tools and utilizing the Trauma Informed Embodiment (TIE)™ approach, and part psycho-education.
 It is open only to women (CIS, Trans, and AFAB gender queer or non-binary all welcome) who have experienced sexual trauma.
 This trauma could have happened at any point in your life, and for most of us we have experienced sexual trauma events multiple times, spanning from childhood into adulthood.
 Sexual trauma includes abuse, assault, and harassment, as all impact our sense of safeness, our physiological systems and our ways of being in the world.

 The program is six months in duration, beginning April 15.
 There will be bi-weekly (every other week) group video calls, weekly emails, and a private Facebook group.
-Because I want this program to be able to reach as many women as possible, I have created a sliding scale fee schedule with three price points based on your annual household income (no need to prove to me what your income is, I trust folks to choose the price point that is right for you and your family).
+Because I want this program to be able to reach as many women as possible, I offer a limited number of partial scholarships based your annual household income (no need to prove to me what your income is, I trust folks to choose the price point that is right for you and your family).

 During our six months together we will explore our personal sexual trauma experiences, examine how our culture exacerbates our trauma through its attitudes towards and treatment of women and the disbelief of victims while making excuses for perpetrators, and how current events are impacting us and activating our trauma responses.
 We will also learn simple, practical ways to calm our nervous systems and gentle ways to come back into our bodies, connect to our boundaries, and find our own ways to center and ground.